-- (b) For the duration of the State of Emergency declared by the Mayor to address spread of COVID-19 within the Town, all individuals within the Town who are congregating in groups of ten (10) or fewer people while outside their homes or places of abode shall practice social distancing by maintaining a minimum separation of at least six (6) feet from individuals to whom they are not related.
-This requirement shall not apply to groups of individuals engaged in performance of their work within the Town.
-This requirement shall not apply to groups of individuals while engaged in performance of their work or when the provisions of this paragraph directly conflict with a valid order of the Governor of the State of South Carolina. - (c) Pursuant to Executive Order No. 2020-50, which was issued by the Governor of the State of South Carolina on August 2, 2020, subject to any additional or supplemental clarification, guidance, rules, regulations, or restrictions issued, provided, or promulgated by the South Carolina Department of Commerce ("Department of Commerce"), the following categories or types of businesses, facilities, venues, services, activities, events, or mass gatherings (collectively, "Gathering"), as set forth and further defined below, shall be subject to and shall adhere to the following restrictions and conditions: - (1) The total number of employees, customers, patrons, suppliers, vendors, visitors, or other persons present for or in attendance at the Gathering shall not exceed fifty percent (50%) of the location's occupancy limit as determined by the fire marshal, if applicable, or two hundred fifty (250) persons, whichever is less. - (2) All employees, customers, patrons, suppliers, vendors, visitors, or other persons in attendance at the Gathering shall wear a Face Covering, as defined in Section 2(a)(3) of this Ordinance, subject to any applicable exceptions set forth in Section 2(c) of this Ordinance, as a condition of entry or participation. - (3) The sale or consumption of beer, wine, or alcoholic liquor shall be prohibited at any Gathering between the hours of 11:00 p.m. and 10:00 a.m. the following day in accordance with Section 5 of this Ordinance. - (4) The organizers, operators, owners, or hosts of, or other parties responsible for, a Gathering shall take reasonable steps to incorporate, implement, comply with, and adhere to any applicable sanitation, "social distancing," and hygiene guidelines promulgated by the CDC, SCDHEC, or any other state or federal public health officials, as well as relevant industry guidance, to limit exposure to, and prevent the spread of, COVID-19. - (d) For purposes of this section, a "Gathering" shall be defined as a planned or spontaneous indoor or outdoor event that involves or is reasonably expected to involve a large number of people physically present, congregating together, or otherwise simultaneously in attendance at a single indoor or outdoor location and shall include, but not be limited to, the following: festivals, parades, concerts, theaters, stadiums, arenas, coliseums, auditoriums, grandstands, event venues, dance halls, concert halls, amphitheaters, gymnasiums, chambers, assemblies, nightclubs, performing arts centers, parks, racetracks, or similarly situated or operated businesses, facilities, venues, services, activities, events, or mass gatherings, the occurrence or resulting impacts of which could strain the public health, planning, and response resources of the community hosting the same.
+- (a) The following categories or types of businesses, facilities, venues, services, activities, events, or mass gatherings (collectively, "Gathering"), as set forth and further defined below, are encouraged to consider, incorporate and adhere to, to the greatest extent practicable, the following guidelines and any additional or supplemental guidance promulgated by the CDC, SCDHEC or any other state or federal public health agencies or officials to limit potential exposure to, and spread of, COVID-19: - (1) The total number of employees, customers, patrons, suppliers, vendors, visitors, or other persons present for or in attendance at the Gathering should not exceed fifty percent (50%) of the location's occupancy limit as determined by the fire marshal, if applicable, or two hundred fifty (250) persons, whichever is less. - (2) All employees, customers, patrons, suppliers, vendors, visitors, or other persons in attendance at the Gathering should wear a Face Covering, as defined in Section 2(a)(3) of this Ordinance, subject to any applicable exceptions set forth in Section 2(c) of this Ordinance, as a condition of entry or participation; provided, however, a Face Covering shall be required for all attendees if the Gathering takes place on the premises of a Business Establishment, pursuant to Section 2(b)(4) of this Ordinance. - (3) The organizers, operators, owners, or hosts of, or other parties responsible for, a Gathering should take reasonable steps to incorporate, implement, comply with, and adhere to any applicable sanitation, social distancing, and hygiene guidelines promulgated by the CDC, SCDHEC, or any other state or federal public health officials, as well as relevant industry guidance, to limit exposure to, and prevent the spread of, COVID-19. - (b) For purposes of this section, a "Gathering" shall be defined as a planned or spontaneous indoor or outdoor event that involves or is reasonably expected to involve a large number of people physically present, congregating together, or otherwise simultaneously in attendance at a single indoor or outdoor location and shall include, but not be limited to, the following: festivals, parades, concerts, theaters, stadiums, arenas, coliseums, auditoriums, grandstands, event venues, dance halls, concert halls, amphitheaters, gymnasiums, chambers, assemblies, nightclubs, performing arts centers, parks, racetracks, or similarly situated or operated businesses, facilities, venues, services, activities, events, or mass gatherings, the occurrence or resulting impacts of which could strain the public health, planning, and response resources of the community hosting the same.
 A Gathering shall not include individuals collectively performing or assisting with military, healthcare, public safety, or emergency response operations, as well as any other operations or services identified by the United States Cybersecurity and Infrastructure Security Agency in its March 28, 2020 Memorandum, or any future amendments or supplements thereto, as essential to continued critical infrastructure viability in connection with COVID-19.
 A Gathering shall not include the normal operations of public and private schools and higher education institutions or religious activities or services, including those conducted in churches, synagogues, or other houses of worship.